+These empanadas de chorizo are baked rather than fried and this Argentinian specialty takes a Tex-Mex spin with a filling of chorizo, cheese, and roasted chile peppers.
 Adding cream cheese to empanada dough allows for elasticity and produces tender and flaky results.
-These empanadas are baked rather than fried and this Argentinian specialty takes a Tex-Mex spin with a filling of chorizo, cheese, and roasted chile peppers.
 Give these chorizo empanadas a try.

 About this Recipe and Why it Works